An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Introduction

-To validate the expressive power of our proposed prompting strategy, we provide a theoretic analysis to validate that the proposed strategy can expand the expressive power of fixed-depth log-precision Transformer.
-To further empirically validate the advantage of our proposed method, we evaluate our method and representative baselines on three tasks that are challenging to existing prompting strategies even on state-of-the-art LLMs: Large Integer Multiplication, Hallucination Detection, Article-level Fact Verification \cite{cheng-zhang-2023-analyzing,li2023halueval,wadden-etal-2020-fact,hu2023bad,wu2023ragtruth}.
-These tasks either require very long reasoning paths (e.g. large integer multiplication) or contain deceptive contents (e.g. hallucination detection and fact verification), making existing methods like Chain-of-Thought prompting prone to missing intermediate steps.
-Meanwhile, these tasks share a common nature that the correctness of the final answer substantially relies on the thoroughness of all steps.
-Our experimental results show that the proposed method outperforms the baselines on all three tasks.
+However, unlike Chain-of-Thoughts whose advance in expressive power is supported by theoretic analysis \citep{feng2023towards}, the performance boost from Divide-and-Conquer paradigm is lack of rigorous theoretic support.
+As a result, we are not aware of the conditions under which the Divide-and-Conquer paradigm can acquire more accurate answers.
+To tackle this challenge, in this paper, we aim at understanding the utility of DaC prompting.
+More specifically, we attempt to answer the following two research questions: \begin{enumerate} \item \textbf{RQ1: Compared to straightforward instructional prompting, does DaC have theoretically guaranteed advantages similar as CoT and its variants?} \item \textbf{RQ2: Compared CoT and its variants, what utility and limitations does DaC have?} \end{enumerate} To answer these questions, we first provide a theoretic paradigm that can help us analyze how divide-and-conquer strategy expand the expressive power of fixed-depth log-precision Transformer on a given task.
+In this way, we provide a framework that can provide theoretic guarantee to DaC paradigm in various tasks.
+In this way, we present some conditions under which DaC have advantages compared to other prompting strategies.
+We then empirically evaluate DaC prompting and representative baselines on tasks that satisfy the proposed conditions and are challenging to existing prompting strategies even on state-of-the-art LLMs: Large Integer Multiplication, Hallucination Detection, Article-level Fact Verification \citep{cheng-zhang-2023-analyzing,li2023halueval,wadden-etal-2020-fact,hu2023bad,wu2023ragtruth}.
+These tasks either require very long reasoning paths (e.g. large integer multiplication) or contain deceptive contents (e.g. hallucination detection and fact verification), making existing methods like Chain-of-Thought prompting prone to intermediate errors.
+Our experimental results show that the proposed method outperforms the baselines on all three tasks, which supports our theoretic analysis.